Short Term Let Licensing Scheme South Ayrshire

 There are a number of factors which may affect the Council's consideration of whether the change of use is a material change of use.
 Factors include a change to local amenity or the character of a neighbourhood or area, safety, the type of property i.e house or flat and impact on immediate neighbours.

-Detailed information on when planning permission is required is available in the Scottish Government's publication Guidance for Hosts and Operators - Short-term lets: planning guidance for hosts and operators.
+Detailed information on when planning permission is required is available in the Scottish Government's publication - Short term lets - licensing scheme part 1: guidance for hosts and operators - gov.scot (www.gov.scot).

 Please refer to our Housing Policy Service Privacy Notice